FunctionADay/FunctionADay.github.io/index.md

 No alpha channel is present, so alpha is empty.
 ```
 My only hope would be that this was just a placeholder until they start to include a transparent image so that they can show actual code example, but until then, we'll have to wait for episode two!!

+These will hopefully serve as useful reference points on not only the functionality of some MATLAB and Octave functions, but also how they interact and behave.